errij/Spreadsheet/README.md

 	3. capable to construct a Formula, compute normalized variables, check invalid variables, and compute them.

+	4. capable to make a cell with name, content, and value.
+Can detect circular dependency between the cells.

 Future extensions includes similare functions in the google spreadsheet program.